r05323045/js-practice/README.md

 ## Features
 - Can Manage the products by adding, editing and deleting
-- Have form validation in case user upload unvalid data
+- Have form validation in case user upload invalid data